mujdricza/taskcoach_manager/README.md

 python taskcoach_manager.py -s <input_fn.tsk> [<output_fn.csv>]
 ```

+NOTES:
-Note that only tasks or subtasks with a category will be considered!
+ - Only tasks or subtasks with a category will be considered for the summary.
+ - The category "Pause" is considered to be a "not working" category.
+The efforts with this category will be summarized separately.
+   * The "not working" categories can be adjusted in the code (`task_utils.NOWORK_CATEGORIES`)

 ### Recycling the task-file